 - Northwestern University Graduate School - The mission of The Graduate School (TGS) of Northwestern University is to be a trusted, responsive, visionary leader and partner in order to maintain and promote the highest quality master’s and doctoral education.
 TGS collaborates with a number of schools to guide and sustain an institutional culture that facilitates excellence in teaching, innovation and rigor in research and the personal and intellectual growth of its diverse student population.

 - Office of Global Safety and Security - The Office of Global Safety and Security supports the health, safety and security of students, faculty and staff who travel abroad for a variety of reasons under university support or sponsorship.
 In collaboration with colleagues across campus, as well as partners in the US and abroad, the office strives to be creative, proactive and responsive as well as to emulate and set best practices in this new and growing specialty.
+Read more about how to be reimbursed for Wilderness First Aid training.

 - Office of Residential Academic Initiatives - As a partnership between the Division of Student Affairs and the Office of the Provost, the Office of Residential Academic Initiatives (ORAI) fosters a seamless undergraduate experience for students who live on campus.
 Along with stewardship of the residential college system and cultivation of the newer residential community model, ORAI is responsible for campus-wide initiatives that provide faculty engagement, academic programming, and academic support in all residential spaces, including traditional residence halls.